shah-in-boots/compare_patches/readme.md

 # Comparison of Patches

 The quality of the data will be compared here, both as raw RR intervals as well as processed HRV.
+To guide comparison, we should have several measures of differences here:

+- how do RR intervals compare between devices?
+- how do RR intervals compare when adjusting SQI and capture qualities of RR generation?
+- how doe the changes and differences in both the RR quality and the device itself lead to changes in HRV results?